SherG/skeleventy2/site/blog/how-to-prepare-for-new-hamsphire-winters.md

 > Tip: Before you go to bed, put an "all-nighter" on the fire.
 This is simply one of the biggest logs in your stack.
 It won't really last "all night" but it will help maintain your heat longer.

 Consider: it'll get cold in the middle of the night after your fire's gone out.
-Do you want to get up a few times during the night to start a new fire? \
+Do you want to get up a few times during the night to start a new fire?
-\

 If not, you'll need to use a thermostat-controlled space heater or baseboard heating.

 Realize that as late as April and May you may be running your wood stove — at least at night.

 Knowing that timing is an important factor in cost of firewood should help you when planning your move.

-#### Beware: Firewood Deliveries Might Become Significantly Delayed
+#### Beware: Firewood Delivery Times Fluctuate

 It's important to not expect delivery dates to remain the same year after year.
-They can fluctuate dramatically.
+They can fluctuate significantly.

 Here's what I mean.